 Renewable and sustainable litters

-Other types of biodegradable cat litter include wood-based pellets and the newer plant-based litters.
+Other types of biodegradable cat litter include wood-based pellets and newer plant-based litter.

 Wood-based cat litter:

 - Wood: Made from wood shavings and sawdust from lumberyards and pressed into pellets.
 This type of litter can be clumping or non-clumping.
 Non-clumping litter is used in a sieve type litter tray which traps the disintegrated wood/urine in the bottom.
 This can be tipped down the toilet and rinsed out.

 Biodegradable cat litter are made from by-products of the farming and food production industry or produced from sustainable sources.